pasqualerossi/Born2BeRoot-Guide/README.md

 4. Click `American English` or your keyboard of preference

-5. Choose a Host Name as your login, along with 42 at the end of your Host Name (eg. prossi42) - write down your Host Name as you will need this later on.
+5. Create a Host Name as your login, along with 42 at the end of your Host Name (eg. prossi42) - write down your Host Name as you will need this later on.

 6. Click `Continue`

-7. Choose a Host Name Password - write down this as well as your will need this later on.
+7. Create a Password for the Host Name - write this down as well as your will need this later on.

-8. Choose a
+8. Create a User Name - write this down as well as your will need this later on.

+9. Create a Password for the User Name - write this down as well as your will need this later on.

+10. Select your `Timezone` and press `Enter`

+11. Select `Guided - use entire disk and set up encrypted LVM` and press `Enter`

+12. Select Disk to Partition and press `Enter`

+13. Select `Separate /home, /var, and /tmp paritions` and press `Enter`

+14. Select `Yes` and press `Enter`

+15. Press `Enter` to cancel Erasing data as you won't need this for your Virtual Machine

+16. Create a Encryption passphrase - write this down as well as your will need this later on.

+17. Retype the Encryption passphrase you just created

+18. Type in `max`and press enter on `Continue`

+19. Press enter on `Yes` for Partition Disks

+20. Press enter on `No` for Configure the package manager

+21. Press `enter` on the country your in

+22. Press `enter` on deb.debian.org

+23. Leave this blank and press enter on `continue`

+24. Press `enter` on no for Configuring popularity-contest

+25. Deselect `SSH server` and `standard system utilities` by pressing the `Space key` and then press enter on `Continue`

+26. Press `enter` on `Yes` to Install the GRUB boot loader on a hard disk

+27. Press `enter` on /dev/sda

+28. Press `enter` to Finish the installation